stonemjs/docs/src/docs/essentials/error-handler.md

 title: Error handlers
 ---

 In Stone.js, an **Error Handler** is your domain’s safety net.
-It’s where uncertainty becomes clarity — where thrown errors meet intentional handling.
+It’s where uncertainty becomes clarity, where thrown errors meet intentional handling.
 Just like an event handler responds to intentions, an error handler responds to disruptions.
-It’s not an afterthought — it’s a first-class citizen of the framework.
+It’s not an afterthought, it’s a first-class citizen of the framework.

 Stone.js encourages you to throw errors freely when something goes wrong.
 You don’t need to wrap everything in try/catch.
 Instead, trust the system: **throw first, handle later**.
 That’s the philosophy.
 And error handlers are the mechanism that makes it work.